SAP/devops-docker-images/CONTRIBUTING.md

 * using the issue tracker, and
 * changing the code-base.

+## Developer Certificate of Origin (DCO)

+Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Using the issue tracker

 Use the issue tracker to suggest feature requests, report bugs, and ask